mrrcollins/ryancollins.org/content/2013/Teach like a hacker.markdown

 Category: Op Ed
 Tags: tlah

 It's very seldom that I type a phrase into Google and get no results, but that is what a Google search for **"Teach like a hacker"** returns (Bing also returns no results).
 Maybe it is the negative connotations that Hollywood has embedded into our culture on the term hacker that scares people away from it.
 I believe that the educational community should embrace *hacking*.
 Teach like a hacker does not mean going all Matthew Broderick in *Wargames* and break into computers.
-I prefer the [Wikipedia hobbits hacker definition](http://en.wikipedia.org/wiki/Hacker_(hobbyist)):
+I prefer the [Wikipedia hobbyist hacker definition](http://en.wikipedia.org/wiki/Hacker_(hobbyist)):

 >In home and hobby circles, a hacker is a person who enjoys exploring the limits of what is possible, in a spirit of playful cleverness.